-Context sensitive solutions (CSS) Is a collaborative, interdisciplinary approach that involves all providing stakeholders in a transportation facility that fits its setting.
-It is an approach that leads to preserving and enhancing scenic, aesthetic, historic, community, and environmental resources, while improving or maintaining safety, mobility, infrastructure conditions. and
+Context sensitive solutions (CSS) Is a collaborative, interdisciplinary approach that involves all stakeholders in providing a transportation facility that fits its setting.
+It is an approach that leads to preserving and enhancing scenic, aesthetic, historic, community, and environmental resources, while improving or safety, maintaining mobility, infrastructure conditions. and